For Succession Advisors

 The advisor moment

-The plan can be right while the brand still makes the transition harder.
+The plan can be right, but the brand can still be working against it.

 Advisors often see the tension before the client has language for it.
-The business is preparing for a handoff, sale, acquisition, or next era, but the brand still depends on the founder's personal reputation, an outdated identity, or a story the next generation did not choose.
+The business is preparing for a handoff, sale, acquisition, or next era, but the brand may still be anchored to the founder's personal reputation, an outdated identity, or a story the next generation did not choose.

-That can make a transition feel less credible from the outside.
+When the brand is working against the plan, the transition can feel less credible from the outside.
 Customers, employees, buyers, partners, and family stakeholders need to understand what is changing, what is staying, and why the business is still worth trusting.

 Founder dependence